infinit/memo/website/templates/pages/docs/src/markdown/get_started.md

 <pre class="alternate">
 <div><span>Device B</span></div>
-<code>$> infinit-network --fetch --as bob --name mine
+<code>$> infinit-network --fetch --as bob --name my-network
-Fetched network "bob/mine".
+Fetched network "bob/my-network".
-$> infinit-volume --fetch --as bob --name personal Fetched volume "bob/personal".
+$> infinit-volume --fetch --as bob --name my-volume Fetched volume "bob/my-volume".
 </code></pre>

-Let’s link this device to the ‘mine’ network you created on device A.
+Let’s link this device to the ‘my-network’ network you created on device A.

 <pre class="alternate">
 <div><span>Device B</span></div>
-<code>$> infinit-network --link --as bob --name mine
+<code>$> infinit-network --link --as bob --name my-network
-Linked device to network "bob/mine".
+Linked device to network "bob/my-network".
 </code></pre>

 Finally, the volume can be mounted on device B as simply as on device A:

 <pre class="alternate">
 <div><span>Device B</span></div>
-<code>$> infinit-volume --mount --mountpoint mnt/ --as bob --name personal --async --cache --publish
+<code>$> infinit-volume --mount --mountpoint mnt/ --as bob --name my-volume --async --cache --publish
-Fetch endpoints for "bob/mine".
+Fetch endpoints for "bob/my-network".
-Running network “bob/mine”.
+Running network “bob/my-network”.
-Running volume "bob/personal".
+Running volume "bob/my-volume".
 </code></pre>

 It is now time to check if the file you created on device A is synchronized with device B: